Prescott-Data/athena/README.md

-# Memory Operating System (Memory OS)
+# Athena MemOS (Memory Operating System)

 ## 🧠 Overview

-The Memory Operating System is a standalone service that provides sophisticated memory capabilities for AI agents and applications.
-It implements a multi-layered memory architecture with Short-Term Memory (STM), Mid-Term Memory (MTM), and Long-Term Personal Memory (LTM) components.
+Athena MemOS is a standalone service designed to provide sophisticated, human-like memory capabilities to AI agents and applications.
+It addresses the challenge of limited context windows and statelessness in LLMs by implementing a multi-layered memory architecture.
+This allows an AI to remember, recall, and reason about past interactions, building a persistent understanding of its users and the world.

+The core philosophy is to mimic the way human memory works, progressing from a fleeting short-term cache to consolidated mid-term memories, and finally to a permanent long-term knowledge base.
+This enables AI agents to engage in more meaningful, context-aware, and personalized conversations.

 ## 🏗️ Architecture